TritonDataCenter/manatee-state-machine/README.md

    ephemeral node that represents this peer.
 2. If at any point the ZK session expires, go back to step 1.
 3. Read the current cluster state.
-    a.
-If there is no current state, then the cluster has never been set up yet.
+    1. If there is no current state, then the cluster has never been set up yet.
-	i.
-If there are other ephemeral nodes in the cluster, and our ephemeral node is the first one according to the ZK-defined order, then go to "Declaring a generation" below.
+        1. If there are other ephemeral nodes in the cluster, and our ephemeral node is the first one according to the ZK-defined order, then go to "Declaring a generation" below.
-        ii.
-Otherwise, wait a few seconds and go to step 1.
+        2. Otherwise, wait a few seconds and go to step 1.
-    b.
-If the current state indicates that we are the primary, then go to "Assume the role of primary" below.
+    2. If the current state indicates that we are the primary, then go to "Assume the role of primary" below.
-    c.
-If the current state indicates that we are the sync, then go to "Assume the role of sync" below.
+    3. If the current state indicates that we are the sync, then go to "Assume the role of sync" below.
-    d.
-If the current state indicates that we are an async, then go to "Assume the role of async" below.
+    4. If the current state indicates that we are an async, then go to "Assume the role of async" below.
-    e.
-Otherwise, we must be a newly-provisioned node.
+    5. Otherwise, we must be a newly-provisioned node.
 We will become an async, but we will wait for the current primary to assign our upstream.
 Wait a few seconds and go to step 1.